 Selection and the Addition of a New Figure Into the Chinese Government

-There are some new persons entering the government of China.
+Some new persons are entering the government of China.
 This article is going to be bout the selection and addition of new figures to the Chinese government.
-The person President Xi Jinping nominated to be the next premier of China has been officially chosen by congress.
+The person President Xi Jinping nominated to be the next premier of China has been officially chosen by Congress.

 Former Shanghai Communist Party chief Li Qiang would then serve as the nation’s president in place of Li Keqiang, who is resigning.